lunar-natalie/fxcg/README.md

 # Prizmatron: 2084

-A multidirectional shooter for the Casio FX-CG50 calculator.
+A multidirectional shooter for the Casio Prism (FX-CG) series of calculators.

 ## Table of contents